RedHatInsights/bonfire/README.md

 - Where **host** set `local` indicates to look for the repo in a local directory
 - Where **repo** indicates the path to your git repo folder
 - Where **path** specifies the relative path to your ClowdApp template file in your git repo
+- An `app` is similar to an application folder in app-interface.
+A `component` is similar to what app-interface would call a `resourceTemplate` within an app.

 By default, bonfire will run `git rev-parse` to determine what IMAGE_TAG to set when the template is deployed.
 However, you can use `--set-image-tag` or `--set-parameter` to override this.